Symmetry breaking Paradigm In Typical Laminar-Turbulence Transition System: Transcendental Promotion

-where $T_{po}$ is the rotating period of the polygon-like free surface, this formula would relflect how the sides number would evolute as the frequency increase.
-The dimensionless number Cu, initial height H, critical frequency and container radius R are the vital quantities which determine the evolution of the polygon vortex.
+where $T_{po}$ is the rotating period of the polygon-like free surface, this formula would reflect how the number of the sides would evolute as the frequency increase.
+The dimensionless number Cu, initial height H, critical frequency, and container radius R are the vital quantities that determine the evolution of the polygon vortex.

-Using the experimental data of B.Bach's group\cite{Newton}, we preformed the comparision between experiment and the prediction of our model in Figure \ref{fig.2}.
+Using the experimental data of B.Bach's group\cite{Newton}, we performed the comparison between the experiment and the prediction of our model in Figure \ref{fig.2}.

-Therefore we conclude that, with only one adjustable parameter in the formula and all the result comes from the general symmetry feature analysis of this system, the performance of our model is incrediblely excellent.
-What's more, as the initial value could be uniquely determined by (\ref{4}), we find out the following numerical value of $ Cu $ could be written by a concise form $ Cu = kn $ after analyzing the experimental datas, which may also be true under different initial conditons with coresponding constant $ k $.
-For we don't know exactly why it is so effectual especially with a hand-set order parameter, some further analysis from the fluid dynamics origin aspect would be benificial and neccessary.
+Therefore we conclude that with only one adjustable parameter in the formula and all the result that comes from the general symmetry feature analysis of this system, the performance of our model is incredibly excellent.
+What's more, as the initial value could be uniquely determined by (\ref{4}), we find out the following numerical value of $ Cu $ could be written by a concise form $ Cu = kn $ after analyzing the experimental data, which may also be true under different initial conditions with corresponding constant $ k $.
+For we don't know exactly why it is so effectual, especially with a handset order parameter, some further analysis from the fluid dynamics origin aspect would be beneficial and necessary.